How to take softwood cuttings

 - Remove any dead, rotting, dying or diseased material at least weekly

-Some hard to root plants such as Rhododendron respond well to wounding, removing a thin slice of bark near the base of the stem and then dipping the wound in hormone rooting compund.
+Some hard to root plants such as Rhododendron respond well to wounding, removing a thin slice of bark near the base of the stem and then dipping the wound in hormone rooting compound.
 Others, such as Acer palmatum, Cotinus, Lonicera, Jasminum and Sambucus, can be removed from the parent plant with a heel, pulling off the stem with a ‘tail’ of bark from the previous season’s growth.
 The heel is then dipped in hormone rooting compound.

-Preparing basal cuttings
+Preparing basal softwood cuttings

 These are similar to nodal cuttings except they are taken from clusters of young shoots at the base of herbaceous plants in spring.